Home » Harvesting the future – opportunities for farmers in alternative proteins

 7. Facilitate supply chain integration: Facilitate integration across the supply chain by connecting farmers with food manufacturers, retailers, and other stakeholders.
 Streamline processes and promote collaboration to ensure a smooth flow of products from farm to market.

 8. Support research and development: Invest in research and development initiatives focused on advancing alternative protein technologies and improving crop yields.
-Collaborate with academic institutions and research organizations to drive innovation and address key industry challenges.
+Collaborate with academic institutions and research organisations to drive innovation and address key industry challenges.

 These actionable insights should support both farmers and businesses in creating a more sustainable food system for all.